frankaemika/docs/source/ros_introduction.rst

 joint torque controller.
 In this case you would claim the combination *EffortJointInterface* + *FrankaCartesianPoseInterface*, stream your trajectory into the *FrankaCartesianPoseInterface*, and compute your torque commands based on the resulting desired joint pose (q_d) from the robot state.
-This allows to use the FRANKA built-in inverse kinematics instead of having to solve that on your own.
+This allows to use the robot's built-in inverse kinematics instead of having to solve it on your own.

 To implement a fully functional controller you have to implement at least the inherited virtual functions ``init`` and ``update``.
 Initializing - e.g. start poses - should be done in the